 People-Led Care Portfolio

-This is a newly formed portfolio combining a number of programmes and has been created both to reflect the increasing focus on development of people-led practice and also to give greater emphasis to this in the future.
+This portfolio combines a number of programmes and has been created both to reflect the increasing focus on development of people-led practice and also to give greater emphasis to this in the future.

-The following are summaries of the work currently falling under this portfolio and will be developed further over the coming months.
+The following are summaries of the work currently falling under this portfolio.

 Read summaries of the work